Kyrillian/osTicket-TaskScheduler/doc/04-Usage.md

 Afterwards, the `Task Date` will be updated to a time in the future, corresponding to the `Task Interval` provided.

 This plugin makes use of record locking to prevent near-simultaneous activity creating multiple tickets before `Task Date` is updated.

-## Troubleshooting

-- Ensure the plugin is enabled and correctly configured.
-- Check the osTicket logs for any error messages.
-- Verify the API key and URL settings.

-Please do reach out about any issues with the plugin by creating an issue!